drivelling-spinel/VSBCMI/HOWTO/CM8738-howto.md

    These steps can be added to `AUTOEXEC.BAT` if they worked fine.

 3. Ensure that IRQ used for VSBCMI TSR is not in use by any of the hardware conponents installed in the PC, as otherwise VSBCMI is known to have issues.
-   One useful tool to try is SMB by \@Rayer.
-One can then run it with `SMB.EXE -pci` to list installed PCI devices and allocated IRQs.
+   One useful tool to try is [SMB by \@Rayer](https://rayer.g6.cz/programm/programe.htm).
+One can run it with `SMB.EXE -pci` to list installed PCI devices and allocated IRQs.
    Ideally, IRQ5 or IRQ7 should be vacant, and then VSBCMI can be configured to use it.
 The below guide assumes IRQ5 is the one chosen.

 4. Start VSBCMI